Last updated on October 24th, 2023 at 13:09

 The extraction process is around 25 to 30 seconds.
 Get all the variables right and the result will be an intensely focused coffee that is short, rather enjoyable and forms the base of many milk based coffee drinks and a cup of coffee in its own right, the famed espresso.

 Due to the method of elaboration, you need a special machine to make it as other coffee brewing equipment simply does not have that much needed 9 bar (130 PSI).
-A home espresso machine or a professional one is a must have piece of equipment for making excellent espressos.
+A home espresso machine or a professional one is a must-have piece of equipment for making excellent espressos.

-For the beans, espresso beans are usually roasted to a deeper and darker roast than regular coffee bean and an espresso roast is officially classed as dark roast beans due to the roasting temperature and how long they are roasted for.
+For the beans, espresso beans are usually roasted to a deeper and darker roast than regular coffee beans and an espresso roast is officially classed as dark roast beans due to the roasting temperature and how long they are roasted for.

 at the core of it, the heart of the matter, there is no difference between espresso beans and regular coffee beans other than their roast profile.
 It is the method of preparation that makes an espresso distinctive from other coffee drinks.